piercemcgeough/google_map_geocoder/README.md

-google_map_geocoder
+Google Map Geocoder
 ===================

-Search for a location and get the coordinates returned to you
+Search for a location and then drag and drop the marker for a more accurate location.